-Though it is difficult to determine the demand and supply factors that contribute to oil price moves, it is important to understand what drives the rise in oil prices.
-Two of the reasons are the synchronized global growth expansion, despite having softened recently, and more dominantly, market concerns over supply.
+Why does this happen?
+To understand this asymmetry, it is important to understand what drives rises in oil prices.
+Two current reasons are the synchronized global growth expansion (despite having softened recently) and, more importantly, market concerns over supply.

-For large net oil exporters, demand and supply driven factors bear less weight than for net oil importers.
-However, the benefits can be substantial.
-Big EM oil exporters, such as Latin America and the Middle East, reap a significant increase in commodity export revenues, improving current account fiscal positions and increase profits in the energy sector, potentially leading to strong capital inflow and sovereign credit rating upgrades.
+For large net oil exporters, demand and supply driven factors are less salient than for net oil importers.
+However, the benefits of a higher oil price can be substantial.
+Big EM oil exporters, such as Latin America and the Middle East, will reap a significant increase in commodity export revenues.
+This will improve their current account fiscal positions and increase profits in the energy sector.
+The result could be strong capital inflows and sovereign credit rating upgrades.

 Related report – Anchor report: Oil price moves: A big EM differentiator, November 2017